ManuelSchmitz/SCAM/Readme.md

 - Channel `miners.command` is used by the dispatcher to issue commands to the agents.
 - Channel `miners.handshake` is used by the agents to announce their availability to potential dispatchers.
 - Channel `miners` is used for air traffic control (ATC).
+- Channel `miners.report` is used by the agents to transmit status reports.

 #### `common-airspace-ask-for-lock` (ATC)